The Etiquette of Visiting Temples and Sacred Sites in Asia

 Author’s Insight

 During my decade of traveling through Southeast Asia, I’ve found that the "spirit of the law" is more important than the "letter."
 I once forgot a head covering for a mosque in Malaysia, and instead of being turned away, a local woman lent me her spare scarf because she saw I was genuinely trying to be respectful.
 My advice: always carry a large, high-quality silk or cotton scarf in your daypack.
-It serves as a skirt, a head cover, or a shoulder wrap, making you "temple-ready" at a moment's notice.
+It serves as a scarf, a head cover, or a shoulder wrap, making you "temple-ready" at a moment's notice.
 This small preparation changes the energy of your entire interaction with the local community.

 Navigating Asian sacred sites requires a blend of preparation and presence.
 By adhering to the 80% coverage rule, respecting physical hierarchies, and understanding the nuances of spiritual energy, you transform from a mere spectator into a welcome guest.
 Remember to carry a versatile wrap, use technology like Google Lens for real-time translation, and always prioritize the sanctity of the site over the perfect social media shot.
 Respect is a universal language; when you speak it fluently, the doors to Asia’s most profound spiritual treasures will open for you.